 Our Destitution Project offers these individuals an alternative by providing them a room in a shared house, a weekly allowance, food parcels, bus money, advice and support and signposting services.
 Our aim is to see our residents’ emotional, physical and spiritual well-being be cared for to allow them the stability they need to appeal their negative decision or consider their other options.
 We are based in Bradford City Centre and currently manage 5 houses across the city.

-If you are an asylum seeker who needs our support or a professional who would like to make a referral please contact our Destitution Project and speak to Daniel Glover.
+If you are an asylum seeker who needs our support or a professional who would like to make a referral please contact our Destitution Project and speak to Amanda Church Michael.